mekkablue/Glyphs-Scripts/README.md

 * **Copy Kerning from Caps to Small Caps:** Looks for cap kerning pairs and reduplicates their kerning for corresponding .sc glyphs, if they are available in the font.
 Please be careful: Will overwrite existing SC kerning pairs.

 ## Spacing

+*Most important: Fix Math Operator Spacing, Bracket Metrics Manager and, if you have arrows, Fix Arrow Positioning.
+The New Tab scripts are useful when creating figures.*

 * **Bracket Metrics Manager:** Manage the sidebearings and widths of bracket layers, e.g., dollar and cent. *Needs Vanilla.*
 * **Center Glyphs:** centers all selected glyphs inside their width, so that LSB=RSB.